Aurora Nealand

-Aurora Nealand is an American saxophonist, clarinetist, singer and composer.
-She leads her own band, Aurora Nealand and the Royal Roses.
+Born May 28, 1979, Aurora Nealand is an American saxophonist, clarinetist, singer and composer.
+Among her many musical endeavors, she leads her own band, Aurora Nealand and the Royal Roses.

 Early life and education

-Born the youngest of four children in Pacifica, California, to parents she calls "hippies", Nealand moved to New Orleans in 2004 after earning a degree in music composition from the Oberlin Conservatory of Music, where she created her own major in music composition.
+Born the youngest of four children in Pacifica, California, to parents she calls "hippies", Nealand moved to New Orleans in 2004 after earning a degree in music composition from the Oberlin Conservatory of Music in 2001, where she created her own major in music composition.

 While studying at Oberlin, Nealand spent eight months in New York City where she learned about Laurie Anderson, Brian Eno and Philip Glass.